Best AI Document Review Tools with Citations (2026)

 DocRefine is a focused PDF-to-CSV extraction tool powered by Gemini 3 Flash.
 Define fields, upload documents in bulk, get structured spreadsheet output.
 Templates ship for invoices, contracts, and SEC filings.

-Strengths.
-The simplest deployment shape in the benchmark, no schema design tools, no fine-tuning UI, just a field list and a bulk-upload page.
+DocRefine has the simplest deployment story in the benchmark.
+There are no schema design tools and no fine-tuning UI, just a field list and a bulk-upload page.
 Re-extraction of specific cells without reprocessing the entire document is a small but genuine UX win.
 Zero-access architecture and Stripe billing make it credible for small finance teams.

 Capability scores: Q&A 1 · Extraction 4 · Export 4 · Privacy 4 · Integrations 2 · Collaboration 2 · Verification 2 · Pricing 4.